60+ categories of content

 A press release is a piece of writing that announces a newsworthy event to the public through the media, including newspapers, magazines, television channels, radio, and digital news platforms.
 It states the latest development in a company or entity, providing information on its benefits for the public.

-A press release’s length and scope of news depending on its purpose.
-It can be a short announcement or offer detailed information on its topic.
+A press release’s length and scope of news depend on its purpose.
+It can be a short announcement or detailed information on its topic.
 Irrespective of its length, however, a press release must contain the following elements: an eyeball-grabbing headline, quick introduction to the company, smartly written summary of the new event or development with company spokesperson’s quotes, a call to action if applicable, boilerplate, and contact information.
 These elements must be sharply written to cut through the clutter and grab the attention of reporters and news editors who are flooded with information on an hourly basis.
 The ideal word count for a press release is between 300-400 words.

 A product description informs consumers about the product’s features, use or application, benefits or advantages, composition, safety aspects, precautions, and sell-by or expiry date.